-While protein and high fiber diet may be the recommended diet when your gut is healthy, it can easily spell trouble when you are suffering from diarrhea.
+While protein and high fiber diet may be the recommended diet when your gut is healthy, it can easily spell trouble when you are suffering from diarrhoea.
 Protein and fiber are harder to digest and may worsen the situation.

 Fat is pretty hard to digest too.
 Consuming fried and greasy food while recovering from diarrhea will wreak havoc on your digestive system.
 So stay away from all that’s fried.

 Many people are allergic to gluten without realizing it.
 Gluten allergy can also result in chronic diarrhea or irritable bowel syndrome.
 If you suspect that your body is not reacting well to gluten, try eliminating it from your diet and see if the symptoms get better.

 Lactose in dairy products is also not usually well tolerated.
 Even if you are not lactose intolerant, your body may become sensitive to lactose when suffering from diarrhea.
 Avoid all kinds of dairy products such as milk, cheese, ice-cream etc. You can still add yogurt to your diet as the complex sugar lactose is broken down into lactic acid by the millions of friendly bacteria in yoghurt, which makes it easy to digest.
 Probiotic enriched yoghurt might also help you recover from diarrhea.

 Raw foods are harder to digest for your body.
 The raw plant material contains cellulose, and our bodies cannot digest cellulose, so it sits in the digestive hence causing flatulence.

 Caffeine and alcohol act as irritants to your gut, especially when your digestive system is sensitive.
 They might make the symptoms worse.
 Also, both caffeine and alcohol dehydrate the body and are not advised to be taken while suffering from diarrhea.